-For monitoring: This attribute describes the UNIX signal that reasoned the end of the job.
+For monitoring: This attribute describes the UNIX signal that was responsible for the end of the job.
 Implementations should document the extent to which they can gather such information in the particular DRM system.

 For filtering: Returns the jobs with the given terminatingSignal value.